marbetschar/marco.betschart.name/about-my-website.md

 > A project is a series of tasks linked to a **specific goal, with a deadline**.

-So the characteristics of a project are:
+The characteristics of a project are:

 - **goal** to be achieved
 - has a **deadline**